 You slide numbered tiles using the arrow keys:

-• Tiles with the same number merge into one.
+Tiles with the same number merge into a single tile.

 That’s it.
 No levels.
 No timers.
-No instructions popping up every 10 seconds.
+No instructions are popping up every 10 seconds.

 And yet, most people don’t reach 2048 on their first - or tenth - try.

-Yes, numbers are involved.
-But the real challenge lives elsewhere.
+Yes, numbers are involved, but the real challenge lies elsewhere.

 1. It’s a Logic Puzzle First